gaow/rotation-2023/README.md

 Imagine a simple task to identify DNA variations that might impact the RNA expression of its near by gene --- say you have 1,000 brain tissue samples, for each sample you measure the expression level of a gene, say *APOE*, which is a real number $y > 0$.
 You also measure the sequence the DNA near this gene, represented as a vector of integers $X$, taking values from {0,1,2} representing the copies of minor alleles of a genetic loci.
 To evaluate if a change in the DNA sequence has an impact on the gene expression level, one popular method is to perform a linear regression between $y$ and each variant in $X$ over all the 1,000 samples you have.
 This process is formally known as "eQTL" mapping (because we are analyzing gene **e**xpression **q**uantitative **t**rait **l**oci).
 To get a feeling of this process in practice, I suggest you watch [this video on YouTube](https://www.youtube.com/watch?v=24U8lyqu65A).

-In our lab, we have performed extensive QTL analysis (not just eQTL but many others) for each of the genes in the genome with its nearby DNA variants.
-Now, we would like to focus on those variant that impact **multiple nearby genes**, to *prioritize* them as target of interest for follow-up studies because they potentially have a greater impact to biological functions than those that regulate just one gene at a time.
+In our lab, we have resource to perform extensive QTL analysis (not just eQTL but many other type of QTL) for each of the genes in the genome with its nearby DNA variants.
+We would like to specifically focus on those variant that impact **multiple nearby genes**, to *prioritize* them as target of interest for follow-up studies because they potentially have a greater impact to biological functions than those that regulate just one gene at a time.
 To achieve this, we need to:

 1. Perform conventional cis-QTL discovery along the line of the procedures outlined in the YouTube video.
 2. Perform cis-network discovery using a new method we recently developed in a context different from cis-network discovery.